-Remember when you were a kid, and use to play outside in the summer sun for hours at a time?
+Remember when you were a kid and used to play outside in the summer sun for hours at a time?
 Remember how bad those sunburns were when you forgot to wear your sunblock?

 Or maybe you’re one of the lucky ones who tan.